Lewis-Barry/Modern-Workplace/Azure AD.md

 _See [Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) for more information._ 💡

+### Azure AD does not manage computers

+This is the confusing bit for newcomers.
+While Azure AD can list what device someone is using, it's doing so in the context of tracking how they accessed a resource.
+To manage a computer, we'd use Microsoft Intune (also part of M365 BP).

+This terminology is slightly more modern than what you might be used to; Intune is an MDM (mobile device management) platform.
+This means that as long as an endpoint has an internet connection, it can be administered from M365.

+For example, instead of a device having to look at an on-premises AD server to get the login information, it looks at your Azure AD tenant in the Microsoft Cloud.
+No more password desync or _"your domain isn't available"_ messages to worry about. 😉

 ### What does M365 BP unlock in Azure AD? 🔑

 The short answer is: **Azure AD Premium P1**